 UNHCR will not provide transportation for refugees residing in Azraq or Za’atari Camp who receive cash assistance for voluntary return.
 Refugees who receive cash assistance for voluntary return are expected to organize and coordinate their own travel arrangements (for both passengers and luggage) from the camp to Syria within 15 days of receiving the cash assistance.

 The International Organization for Migration (IOM), however, will continue to provide limited busing support in both Azraq and Za’atari refugee camps for a limited time.
 Your UNHCR interviewer can provide more information during your interview on whether this assistance is available to you and how to enroll.
+If you are residing in Azraq Camp, you can reach IOM on their helpline (0798144044) to inquire about their transportation assistance.

 However, refugees residing in Village 5 of Azraq camp will still receive transportation support from UNHCR and/or IOM, in addition to cash assistance to facilitate the process for refugees given the additional logistical challenges they may face during their return.